dgrothman/theinnerjourney/docs/C3-Feelings/Class 3 - Handout.md

       * What we choose to do (or not do) as a result of our feelings
 * Our belief system (based on our history and values) affects the way we think, feel, and behave
 * How we process our thoughts impacts where our feelings go (positive or negative) &amp; intensity of them
-  * What we feel is what we feel – cannot change our feelings
+  * What we feel is what we feel
+  * We cannot change our feelings
-  * We can change our toughts
+  * We can change our thoughts
 * We learn to acknowledge it so we can process it
   * Denied feelings are a trigger for inappropriate behavior
   * Unprocessed feelings are stored in our bodies, they dont just dissapear because we choose not to process them

+<br><br>

+## Tools for Feelings

+* Allow yourself to feel them
+  * Let them be as big (or little) and overwhelming/confusing (ugly) as they really are
+* Find the truth
+  * What/who is the source (external or internal)?
+  * Is there an event that triggered it?
+  * Use the True – Not True – Questionable Tool to separate the feelings from the thoughts
+* Talk them out with a safe person
+* Purge them
+  * Journal?
+Art?
+  * Physical: clean the house, beat up a pillow, break dishes, throw darts at a picture
+  * Express them in a way that does not harm you, others, or valuable property

 <div class="page"></div>

 ## Automatic Negative Thoughts